zenorocha/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/creating-and-managing-products/product-types/creating-a-grouped-product.md

 1. Click _Save_.
 (If Promo Price and Cost fields are left as 0.00, no discounts or promotions are applied at this point.)
 1. Click _Price List_ to apply this product to any existing [Price Lists](../../managing-price/adding-products-to-a-price-list.md).

->To learn more about pricing see: [Introduction to Product Pricing Methods](../../managing-price/introduction-to-product-pricing-methods.md)

-To learn how to configure inventory for your product, see: [Setting Inventory by Warehouse](../../managing-inventory/setting-inventory-by-warehouse.md).

 ## Configure Product Specifications